-Dr. David Christensen provides in-house x-ray services at his practice, Intermountain Spine and Orthopaedics located in Twin Falls and Southeast Idaho.
+Dr. David Christensen provides in-house x-ray services at his practice, Intermountain Spine and Orthopedics located in Twin Falls and Southeast Idaho.

 The most common sports injuries are strains or sprains.
 During sports, these injuries typically occur when the patient collides with something or when they suddenly change directions and the body twists or bends in an unnatural direction.
 Some of the most common sports injuries affecting the shoulders and arms, knees, feet and ankles include: